Soba noodles chirashi

 Yeah, soba is that healthy but it also tastes GREAT!

-This soba noodles chirashi style dish (chirashi means ‘scattered’, a word my mother often used to describe my bedroom as a child) is fun to eat as you get to build your own bowl of noodles with toppings of your choice – I recommend adding grated ginger and daikon (they dissolve into the sauce to add extra flavor and zing), a little wasabi to wake up the nasal passages, chopped scallions for crunch, and chopped nori for a little toastiness.
+This soba noodle dish is fun to eat as you get to build your own bowl of noodles with toppings of your choice – I recommend adding grated ginger and daikon (they dissolve into the sauce to add extra flavor and zing), a little wasabi to wake up the nasal passages, chopped scallions for crunch, and chopped nori for a little toastiness.
 All of these mixed with a slightly sweet, umami filled sauce makes for a truly, exceptionally good dish.
 Serve this light noodle bowl with a refreshing glass of mugicha (barley tea) and a grapefruit jelly for dessert!
 This is the perfect summer meal!

 - Prep Time: 15 minutes